kgwinnup/go-yara/README.md

 # Pure Golang implementation of Yara

 The purpose of this project is primarily for backends written in Golang requiring Yara.
-Statically compiling Yara is doable but is a pain, and it muddies up the Golang build pipeline.
+Linking Yara in Golang is kind of annoying, both statically and dynamically.
+Additionally, when linking a C library in Golang there is a little overhead in calling the C library code.
+As a result (at least in my testing), this pure Golang version is about 12% faster than the linking the C library.

 My primary use case is matching against text files so the focus is on getting that feature compatible first, and of course the condition